rpa-dev/rpa-website/src/pages/programs/index.md

   All classes start at 9:15 am and end at 12 noon for the first two weeks of school, the week of Thanksgiving, the first week back in January, and the last week of school in May.
 With the above exceptions, the Fours class will extend to 1 pm on Tuesday, Wednesday, and Thursday, starting the third week of school.
 The 2's and 3's classes will continue to dismiss at 12 noon on all days.
 Lunch Bunch for children who are three and potty-trained will be offered on Tuesday, Wednesday, and Thursday if interest warrants.
 The school is not open on Fridays.
 intro:
   blurbs:
-    - heading: 2's Classes
+    - heading: 2 Year Olds
       image: /img/RWLP-classes-twos.jpg
       text: >
-        Classes start at 9:15am and end at 12 noon.
+        Twos classes start at 9:15am and end at 12 noon.
 There is an optional lunch bunch to extend the day to 1pm.
         ;;Two days a week (either M/W or T/Th)
         ;;Four days a week (M/T/W/Th)
-    - heading: 3's Classes
+    - heading: 3 Year Olds
       image: /img/RWLP-classes-threes.jpg
       text: >
-        Classes start at 9:15am and end at 12 noon.
+        Threes classes start at 9:15am and end at 12 noon.
 There is an optional lunch bunch to extend the day to 1pm.
         ;;Three days a week (T/W/Th)
         ;;Four days a week (M/T/W/Th)
-    - heading: 4's Class
+    - heading: 4 Year Olds
       image: /img/RWLP-classes-fours.jpg
       text: >
-        Classes start at 9:15am and end at 12 noon.
-On T/W/Th, lunch is included to extend the day to 1pm.
+        Fours classes start at 9:15am and end at 1pm on T/W/Th and includes lunch.
+On Monday, class ends at 12 noon.
         ;;Four days a week (M/T/W/Th)
 main:
   heading: Policy